VAthanasiou/MRP-Material-Requirement-Program/README.md

 Recycling Tracker: Compares how much recycled material is produced versus how much is needed, ensuring the factory never runs out of stock.

 Virtual Lab (Quality Prediction): Allows users to test new recipes digitally.
 It mathematically predicts if the final product will be strong enough, saving physical materials and lab testing time.

+⚠️ Confidentiality Note:
+Due to sensitive corporate information and data privacy policies, the actual production database containing real materials, recipes, and consumption metrics is not included in this public repository.
+The code is shared solely for portfolio and demonstration purposes.